 Oven Ready Homemade Strawberry Pie with Lattice Crust

-Learning how to make pies the old fashioned way is an art that's easily mastered, especially when you have pie and pastry tips from Grandma's day.
+Learn how to make pies the old fashioned way.
+It's an art that's easily mastered, especially when you have Grandma's pie and pastry tips.

 Mom made pies every week when I was a boy.
-And I have yet to find anything that can surpass the fragrant, sweet aroma of a freshly baked pie as it sits cooling on an open window sill.
-Sometimes that pie never got a chance to cool before it disappeared!
+And I have yet to find anything that can surpass the fragrant, sweet aroma of a freshly baked pie as it sits cooling at an open window.
+Sometimes a pie never got a chance to cool before began to disappear!

-The practical baking tips below reveal how to make pies using any dessert pie recipe on this site.
-You can make a delicious homemade pie from scratch that's perfect for any occasion.
+The practical baking tips below reveal how to make pies using any of the old fashioned pie recipes on this site.
+Make a delicious homemade pie from scratch that's perfect for any occasion.
 Why not bake one tonight?
 Make your Grandma proud.

 The White House Cook Book (1913)